richardgaywood/paydata.org/content/houserules/matrix/actions.md

 * Popup (requires User access): Target must be a persona using AR.
 Flooded with Matrix spam.
 Takes (net hits) as a negative ongoing dice pool penalty to all tests until the end of the next turn.
 * Denial of Service: Target is one or more specific devices.
 Target's data streams are polluted with noise.
 Take 2*(net hits) as an ongoing penalty to all use of the device until the end of the next turn.

 	If the decker has no access, this can only be used against a single device.
 If the decker has User access to a PAN or host, it can be used against up to 3 devices that are in that PAN/WAN.
 If the decker has Admin access, it can be used on 6 devices.

 	"Devices" can include smartguns and cyberware.
+If a given action is affected by Denial of Service more than once - eg. if DoS is used against a character's cybereyes, and cyberarm, and smartgun - then the penalties stack.

 ## Manipulating icons